Pancho/bitstamp/README.rst

 Bistamp Python API
 ==================

-This is an official API library for accessing Bitstamp's REST API.
+This is an unofficial API library for accessing Bitstamp's REST API.

 Sample Usage
 ------------